Flatiron Research Fellow Opportunities

 • Cover letter (optional)

 • The Center for Computational Astrophysics is committed to diversity and making the field of Astrophysics more equitable and inclusive.
-Applicants are invited to describe their commitment to diversity, equity, and inclusion (whether through personal experiences or academic) in their cover letter, but this is not required.
+Applicants are invited to describe their commitment to diversity, equity, and inclusion (whether through personal experiences or otherwise) in their cover letter, but this is not required.

 • The cover letter should note any particular projects (or individuals) in which the applicant is particularly interested in collaboration.